claint76/inivation-docs/Software user guides/AEDAT_file_formats.md

 It is possible to find older files where this was not guaranteed, due to older hardware and its logic sometimes not ensuring that timestamp increase events be always delivered.
-When this is the case, the jAER software will detect this, warn the user and continue working by “jumping back” to the new, but older, timestamp value.
+When this is the case, the software will detect this, warn the user and continue working by “jumping back” to the new, but older, timestamp value.